wotamann/vuetify-form-base/README.md

 }
 ```

-and you will get a working Form:
+and you will get a working Form.

 ![Form](./images/array-schema.PNG)